-- Clicks – The total number of clicks that your ad set received
+- Clicks: The total number of clicks that your ad set received

-- Click-Through Rate – The number of times your ad was clicked on divided by the number of times it was shown to users
+- Click-through rate: The number of times your ad was clicked on divided by the number of times it was shown to users

-You should also be aware of the Relevance Score of individual ads.
+You should also be aware of the relevance score of individual ads.
 Facebook rates your ad from 1 to 10 based on how well your target audience is responding to your ad.
 If you don’t have a score shown, it may be because your ad hasn’t received enough impressions for Facebook to estimate your score.

 Now that you know how to calculate ROI from your Facebook campaigns and what to look at when reviewing your campaign, ad set, and ad performance, let’s take a look at some of the red flags you might come across and solutions for fixing them:

-- Low Number of Impressions – If your ads aren’t being shown to many people, this is likely because your targeting is too narrow.
+You're seeing a low number of impressions: If your ads aren’t being shown to many people, this is likely because your targeting is too narrow.
 Targeting is done at the ad-set level, so hop over to edit the audience targeting in the ad set that this ad is tied to.
 You can view the estimated reach and audience size.

 Troubleshoot the audience you’re targeting—are your ad copy and creative relevant to the users you set up to target?
 Have you tried testing multiple variations of the ad copy or image or tested out a video?
-When click-through rates are low, it’s usually because your ads are not appealing to the audience you’re targeting, and you should adjust your audience or test, test, and test some more.